Brushing Baby's Teeth: When to Start, How to Brush & Refusal Tips

 Plan a trip to your family or pediatric dentist’s office by the time your baby has their first tooth, or they turn 1 year old, whichever comes first.
 Partnering with a trusted dental provider will give parents the resources they need to help their child avoid cavities before they ever have a chance to start.
 Make a point to schedule six month checkups from there on out, that way any potential issues can be intercepted ASAP.

-Recap: Dental Care For Infants And Toddlers
+Pediatric Dentistry: Dental Care For Infants And Toddlers

 You’ll want to start brushing baby’s teeth and gums before the teeth ever erupt.
 You can use a soft washcloth over your finger to clean their gums twice a day, then transition to a baby toothbrush once the teeth start coming in.
 Try to brush twice a day, or after feedings if you can.
 Forming good oral hygiene habits and preventing plaque buildup can significantly cut down on your child’s risk of getting cavities as a toddler or preschooler.
 As your child learns to brush, continue helping them until they have the dexterity to tie their own shoes.
 Keep in mind that it’s safe to use a rice-grain sized smear of fluoride toothpaste for now, then transition to a pea-sized amount once your child can rinse and spit well.
 And finally, be sure to schedule a dental checkup with your pediatric dentist by the time your child is at least one year old, or sooner if their teeth are already starting to come in.